dldisha/ResNet/README.md

 K = [1,1] or [3,3] or [5,5]. </br>

 ### Accuarcy and Number of parameters:
-After rescaling our model and setting the hyperparameters we get our accuracy as 90.70% with 4.435082M parameters.
+After rescaling the vanilla ResNet-18 model, we achieve an accuracy of 90.70% with 4.435082M trainable parameters.

 ## Repository Use Instructions: